Citation, DOI, disclosures and article data

-Gamekeeper's thumb, also known as skier's thumb or break-dancer's thumb is avulsion or rupture of the ulnar collateral ligament (UCL) of the first metacarpophalangeal joint.
+Gamekeeper's thumb, also known as skier's thumb or break-dancer's thumb, is an avulsion or rupture of the ulnar collateral ligament (UCL) of the first metacarpophalangeal joint.

 More chronic presentations will present will laxity.
 Typically (in skiers) an awkward fall with the pole in hand can forcibly hyperabduct the thumb during a fall.